Exposing Trump’s Khashoggi Coverup

 But there was nothing in the U.N. report that Donald Trump did not know long ago from U.S. intelligence agencies that had access to the same recordings and transcripts.
 And it’s clear Trump won’t do a damn thing about it beyond some toothless sanctions against a handful of alleged Saudi murderers not including the allegedly complicit Crown Prince Mohammed bin Salman.

-Trump, who made his first trip abroad as president to Saudi Arabia, where he was feted, flattered, and promised billions in defense contracts, has not wanted to give up the money or sacrifice the long-term lucrative relationship with MBS, as the crown prince is known, that’s been carefully nurtured by Trump’s son-in-law Jared Kushner.
+Trump, who made his first trip abroad as president to Saudi Arabia, where he was feted, flattered, and promised billions in defense contracts, has not wanted to give up the money.
+Neither does he want to sacrifice the long-term lucrative relationship with MBS, as the crown prince is known, that’s been carefully nurtured by Trump’s son-in-law Jared Kushner.

-The 15 man hit team was made up of members of the Saudi Royal guard, intelligence services, and staff from the office of MBS and his closest adviser.
-So Trump did what he usually does when faced with inconvenient facts; he declared in November that “it could very well be that the Crown Prince had knowledge of this tragic event—maybe he did and maybe he didn’t.”
+The 15 man hit team that killed Khashoggi was made up of members of the Saudi Royal guard, intelligence services, and staff from the office of MBS and his closest adviser.
+So Trump did what he usually does when faced with inconvenient facts; he acted as if they were unknowable.
+He declared in November that “it could very well be that the Crown Prince had knowledge of this tragic event—maybe he did and maybe he didn’t.”

 The CIA concluded with “medium to high confidence” that MBS “personally targeted” Khashoggi and “probably ordered his death,” according to excerpts of its findings reported in the Wall Street Journal.
 Trump took that to mean “they did not come to a conclusion” about MBS’s involvement, adding that “they have feelings certain ways, but they didn’t—I have the report.”